Advertising Information

 NOTEWORTHY LOCALITIES

 Uvite is not a common mineral.
-The best locality for Uvite is Serra das Éguas, Brumado, Bahia, Brazil, where it occurs in lustrous gemmy red and green crystals.
-The most famous Uvite occurrence in the U.S. is Bower Power's Farm, Pierrepont, St. Lawrence Co., New York, where lustrous black crystals can be found.
+The best locality for this mineral is Serra das Éguas, Brumado, Bahia, Brazil, where it occurs in lustrous gemmy red and green crystals.
+One of the most famous occurrence in the U.S. is the Bower Powers Farm, Pierrepont, St. Lawrence Co., New York, where lustrous black crystals can be found.
+Recent analysis of these Pierrepont Tourmalines have determined them as having Fluor-uvite cores and Dravite rims.
+However, most collectors still refer to them as Uvite from their original designation, and are in no rush to change their mineral labels.

-Brownish-red Uvite came from the Reese Farm, Gouverneur, St Lawrence Co., New York; and good crystals from the marbles at Franklin and Hamburg, Sussex Co., New Jersey; and at Amity, Orange Co., New York.
-In Canada, Uvite comes from the Tait farm in Dungannon, in the Bancroft District, Ontario, Canada.
+Brownish-red translucent Fluor-uvite comes from the Bush Farm (also known as the Reese Farm), near Richville, St Lawrence Co., New York.
+Good crystals have come from the marbles at Franklin and Hamburg, Sussex Co., New Jersey; and Amity, Orange Co., New York.
+In Canada, Uvite comes from the Tait Farm in Dungannon, in the Bancroft District, Ontario, Canada.
 A new occurrence producing deep emerald-green Uvite has been reported from Mogok, Burma (Myanmar).

 COMMON MINERAL ASSOCIATIONS